2023 Physician Work RVU Increases

 This analysis indicates that hospitalists, infectious disease physicians, geriatricians, PM&R, hematologists, psychiatrists, internists, palliative care, and other specialists who practice in hospital and nursing facilities will realize the most increases in work RVUs from the 2023 Final Rule changes.
 Advanced Practice Providers (APPs) specializing in geriatrics, acute medicine, mental health, and other facility-based specialties are similarly affected.

-When combined with the 2021 outpatient E&M changes, dozens of specialties will realize double-digit increases in work RVUs.
+When combined with the 2021 outpatient E&M changes, dozens of specialties were projected to realize double-digit increases in work RVUs.

 Table 3: Estimated Overall Changes in Work RVUs by Specialty